Who's Behind Listverse?

 Drummer Steven Adler (pictured left above), of the founding lineup of the quintessential Los Angeles commercial rock band Guns N’ Roses, certainly had an appetite for destruction, as their debut album in 1987 suggests.
 Adler’s addictions to cocaine and heroin were so severe that the band was forced to fire him in 1990.
 It was around this time that Adler suffered his first stroke from injecting a speedball.
-He would eventually suffer another stroke as well as a heart attack and spend much of his time in the emergency rooms of various LA hospitals.
+He would eventually suffer another stroke and a heart attack and spend much of his time in the emergency rooms of various LA hospitals.
 He took an estimated 31 trips to the ER in his lifetime.

 The heavy slur that accompanies Adler’s speech is the result of his strokes.
 He participated in Celebrity Rehab with Dr. Drew and the spin-off Sober House in 2008.
 A video on LiveLeak captures a relapse during Adler’s time in Sober House and offers a glimpse into heavy drug addiction.